-privatization was passed, a range of projects have been carried out through public-private Although GAM's budget forecasts predict partnerships in Jordan and in Amman continued exponential growth, the revenue specificially, including the redevelopment of collection system could be improved by the Queen Alia International Airport (see Annex introducing credit management practices for 9 for project details).
-The law was amended all revenue sources, establishing professional in 2020, but it may require further reviews to call centres dedicated to customer relations, provide a stable and enabling legal structure improving management reporting, and for future public-private partnerships, and in order to ensure good governance and proper risk distribution.
-Macroeconomic and political GAM's budget revenues are effectively stability also play important roles in ensuring connected with the capital funding investments successful public-private partnerships in
+Although GAM's budget forecasts predict continued exponential growth, the revenue collection system could be improved by introducing credit management practices for all revenue sources, establishing professional call centres dedicated to customer relations, management improving reporting. and strengthening performance management.
+210 privatization was passed, a range of projects have been carried out through public-private partnerships in Jordan and in Amman specificially, including the redevelopment of the Queen Alia International Airport (see Annex 9 for project details).
+The law was amended in 2020, but it may require further reviews to provide a stable and enabling legal structure for future public-private partnerships, and in order to ensure good governance and proper risk distribution.
+Macroeconomic and political stability also play important roles in ensuring successful public-private partnerships in Amman and across Jordan.
+211